Jayp1010/Sitevide-data-analysis-platform-prototype/README.md

 1. - Open Tableau Desktop on your computer.

 2. - Click on "Connect" in the top-left corner.
-   - Choose your data connection type (e.g., PostgreSQL).
+   - Choose your data connection type.
    - Enter the database credentials and select the `state_data` table.

 3. - After connecting, you will see the Data Source page.